ucphhpc/publishing-tools/README.rst

     $ verify --with-checksum /tmp/container_image.tar.gpg <key_id_or_name>

 The requirements for the verification are the same as for the file verification, i.e. that the signature and checksum checks both need to pass for the verification to be successful.
+As with the file verification, the generated checksum file can be used as the input for the signature verification, if it was selected to be signed as part of the publication.